reismitcaviar/reismitcaviar/README.md

-# About me 👀
+# ✨ About me 👀

 ## Who am I?

+📍 Germany
+👨‍💻 IT specialist
+🎮 Gaming
+🧳 Traveling

-I'm an IT specialist trainee.
+I'm an IT specialist trainee from Germany.
 Newbie, not really experienced.
 Try to learn new stuff every day.

 I will to use my GitHub more to improve documentation skills and and getting comfortable with Git.

 I like gaming, more competitive, sometimes Minecraft or Diablo.

+Also, I like cats! 🐈

 ---

-## My Socials
+## 💬 My Socials

 Nothing to see here. 👻

 ---

-## Tech Stack (more like, what I want to learn or improve in)
+## 💻 Tech Stack (more like, what I want to learn or improve in)

 In Progress... 🏗